-On Oct.
-3, Dr. Abonour and his fellow Miles for Myeloma cyclists – a crew made up of myeloma researchers and medical caregivers, family members of patients and even a couple of patients themselves – will set out on the 10th annual Miles for Myeloma ride.
-The three-day cycling event gives myeloma patients and their loved ones the opportunity to conduct personalized fund-raising campaigns to generate awareness about the blood cancer and raise funding for research aimed at improving treatments for this rare disease.
-This year, the cyclists will begin their journey in Indianapolis on Friday, Oct.
-3, and ride to the southern Indiana town of Spencer.
-On Saturday, Oct.
-4, the group will continue on to Terre Haute.
-On Sunday, Oct.
-5, they will return to downtown Indianapolis for a finish-line celebration at 4:30 pm at the Scottish Rite Cathedral.
-The finish-line celebration will be immediately followed by a dinner and education symposium for myeloma patients and their families always follows the finish-line celebration.
+Each Fall, Dr. Abonour and his fellow Miles for Myeloma cyclists – a crew made up of myeloma researchers and medical caregivers, family members of patients and even a couple of patients themselves – set out on the annual Miles for Myeloma ride.
+The three-day cycling event gives myeloma patients and their loved ones the opportunity to conduct personalized fund-raising campaigns to generate awareness about the blood cancer and raise funding for IU research aimed at improving treatments for this rare disease.
+A dinner and education symposium for myeloma patients and their families always follows the finish-line celebration.